sitepark/fractality/packages/twig/README.md

     strict_variables: true,

     // define Twig namespaces, see https://github.com/twigjs/twig.js/wiki#namespaces
-    // this may break some fractal functionality, like including components via their handles and the render tag
+    // this may break some fractality functionality, like including components via their handles and the render tag
     namespaces: {
         Components: './components',
     },

     // use twig.js default template loader
     // this will allow including templates via relative paths, like twig.js or PHP Twig does by default
-    // changing this will break including components via their fractal handles
+    // changing this will break including components via their fractality handles
     // changing this will break the custom render tag
     // default is 'fractal'
     method: 'fs',